harvard-lil/website-static/app/_posts/2011-07-11-library-labthe-podcast-004-we-read-in-public.md

 That's what [**Jeff Jarvis**](http://www.buzzmachine.com/) suggests.

-A professor at the City University of New York's Graduate School of Journalism, and one of [**the web's most notorious oversharers**](http://www.guardian.co.uk/technology/2011/mar/15/sxsw-2011-jeff-jarvis-prostate-cancer-publicness), Jeff Jarvis sat down with Harvard Library Innovation Lab’s very own David Weinberger to talk about how the library can merge the values of privacy with the web's power to share.
+A professor at the City University of New York's Graduate School of Journalism, and one of [**the web's most notorious oversharers**](http://www.guardian.co.uk/technology/2011/mar/15/sxsw-2011-jeff-jarvis-prostate-cancer-publicness), Jeff Jarvis sat down with Harvard Library Innovation Lab's very own David Weinberger to talk about how the library can merge the values of privacy with the web's power to share.

 ___